hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     controller addon, which makes it easy to set up HTTP load balancers for services in a cluster.
 It is enabled by default; set `disabled = true` to disable.

-* `kubernetes_dashboard` - (Optional, Deprecated) The status of the Kubernetes Dashboard add-on, which controls whether the Kubernetes Dashboard is enabled for this cluster.
-    It is disabled by default; set `disabled = false` to enable.

 * `network_policy_config` - (Optional) Whether we should enable the network policy addon for the master.
 This must be enabled in order to enable network policy for the nodes.
     To enable this, you must also define a [`network_policy`](#network_policy) block,